 Delta’s long-term financial partner American Express has several credit card products so first let’s go over the best ones to boost your Delta balance.
 Then we’ll look at some other ways to earn SkyMiles.

-The historical sign-up bonus ranges below are based on public offers, although there have been more lucrative targeted offers for these cards as well.
+The historical intro bonus ranges below are based on public offers, although there have been more lucrative targeted offers for these cards as well.

-Platinum Delta SkyMiles® Credit Card and Platinum Delta SkyMiles® Business Credit Card (30,000 to 70,000-mile bonus)
+Platinum Delta SkyMiles Credit Card and Platinum Delta SkyMiles Business Credit Card from American Express

 Both cards offer two points per dollar for Delta purchases and one point on everything else, a free checked bag for up to four people and other valuable benefits.
 With the business card, you also get American Express Open business benefits and accounting features.

-In terms of regular earnings, the Premier Rewards Gold Card from American Express might be better than Delta co-branded cards.
+In terms of regular earnings, the American Express Gold Card might be better than Delta co-branded cards.
 You will earn three points per dollar for flights on any airline, and two points at gas stations, supermarkets, and restaurants.
-In addition to the bonus and earning opportunities, there are other valuable benefits, such as a $100 airline fee credit for airline incidentals fees and premium roadside assistance like AAA.
+In addition to the bonus and earning opportunities, there are other valuable benefits, such as a valuable airline fee credit for airline incidentals fees and premium roadside assistance like AAA.

-This card currently has a 50,000-point bonus after spending $5,000.
+This card currently has a 500-point bonus after spending $1.
 It’s rewards structure allows you to earn 3X points on one category of your choice from the list below and 2x on the other four and 1x on every:

 - Airfare purchased directly from airlines